Revenge

 Anybody can dance

-To the rhythm of sweet sound
+To the rhythm of the sweet sound

 If you say